-The GDPR also says that member states can add further specific conditions for genetic, biometric or health data (although the UK has not done so).
+The UK GDPR also says that member states can add further specific conditions for genetic, biometric or health data (although the UK has not done so).

 Article 22(4) says that you cannot use special category data for solely automated decision-making (including profiling) that has legal or similarly significant effects, unless you have explicit consent or meet the substantial public interest condition.
 You also need suitable measures in place to safeguard the data subject’s rights, freedoms and legitimate interests.

 Use of special category data, particularly on a large scale, can also affect your other obligations and in particular the need for documentation, DPIAs, DPOs and EU representatives.
 See below for what else you need to do.

 The DPA 2018 supplements and tailors the UK GDPR conditions for processing special category data.